• Skip to primary navigation

 Goldeye Lake Campground

 With 44 non-serviced sites, Goldeye Lake Campground in the Goldeye Lake PRA is an excellent Nordegg campground.
-Only 8 kms west of Nordegg, it’s a great spot to canoe, swim, fish, or hike (there’s a loop trail around Goldeye Lake that’s definitely worth a few hours of your time).
+Only 8 km west of Nordegg, it’s a great spot to canoe, swim, fish, or hike (a loop trail around Goldeye Lake is definitely worth a few hours of your time).
 The lake is stocked with Rainbow Trout fingerlings every June for adequate fishing resources.
 Pump water, outhouses, fire pits, and picnic tables are provided.

-Reservations are not possible, so get here as early as possible for a spot.
+Reservations are not taken, so arrive as early as possible for a spot.
 For more about Goldeye Lake Campground, including rates, click here.

 Dry Haven Campground

-Reservations are not possible, so get here as early as possible for a spot.
+Reservations are taken, so get here as early as possible to find a camping spot.
 For more about Goldeye Lake Campground, including rates, click here.

 Thompson Creek Campground

-At 76 kms away, Thompson Creek Campground is a bit farther from Nordegg than some of the other sites on this list.
+At 76 km away, Thompson Creek Campground is a bit farther from Nordegg than some of the other sites on this list.
 However, it’s worth a visit due to its fantastic fishing, hiking, biking, river canoeing, and wildlife viewing.
-With 55 non-serviced sites, it’s also slightly easier to get a spot here than some of the other smaller campgrounds.
+With 55 non-serviced sites, getting a spot here is also slightly easier than some of the other smaller campgrounds.

 For more on the Thompson Creek Campground, including rates, click here.
 Note that reservations cannot be made; it is a first-come, first-served campground.